rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 }
 {% endhighlight %}

-This trick does its dirty work but it pollutes the signature of each function that need some external dependency.
-Our example has only one dependency but in real life programs dependency are often more than one.
+This trick does its dirty job, but it pollutes the signature of each function that needs some external dependency.
+Our example has only one dependency, but in real life, dependencies are often more than one.

 ### Using currying to isolate dependencies

 The _currying_ process can help us to make things a little better.
-Imagine to isolate the dependency parameters using a curried verions of the previous functions.
+Imagine isolating the dependency parameters using a curried version of the previous functions.

 {% highlight scala %}
 object Stocks {